 - Run the document inspector, which will search the document properties and indicate if any document property fields contain any information.

 - If the document inspector finds that some document properties contain information, it will notify you and give you the option to "Remove all," which you will click to remove the document properties and personal data from the document.

 - With PDFs, the author's names should be removed from Document Properties found under File on Adobe Acrobat's main menu.

 Please see these video tutorials for extra guidance on the submission process:

-Regsitering as a user and Submitting a manuscript
+Registering as a user and submitting a manuscript

 This is all you need for your initial submission.